Subscribe for our FREE 30 minute meals book!

 It didn’t visually look like a lot of food so I doubled it.
 Boy was I wrong!
 It made plenty and now I’ve made too much meal prep for the week 😅

 The recipe itself was absolutely delicious.
 They only thing I did differently is use a store bought pesto because my grocery store was out of basil.
-It was excellent and I will definitely be making this again for breakfasts.
+It was excellent and I will definitely be making this again for breakfasts.5 stars

 Reply